lowRISC/lowrisc-site/content/docs/debug-v0.3/add_device.md

 +++

-This document demonstrates the steps needed to add a second BRAM on the IO NASTI bus.
+This document details the steps needed to add a second BRAM on the IO NASTI bus.

 ### A secondary BRAM

-Here shows the top-level connection of the BRAM to be added.
+Below is the top-level connection of the BRAM to be added.

     module nasti_bram (
 	  input  clk, rstn,